marvin-hermann-research/masterposts/ros2_engineering_notes.md

 git update-index --chmod=+x bipedal_robot_pkg/ros_nodes/sensors/*.py
 ```

+*In this particular case the folder sensors contains all console scripts*

 This marks the scripts as executable and Git will track this permission.
 Everyone who clones the repo will have the correct flags automatically after `colcon build`

 #### Option 2 – If no Git is used